How Does Dialectical Behavior Therapy For PTSD Work?

 • An exaggerated startle response

-• Feelings of guilt, often related to self-blame for the event or feeling one could have acted differently to prevent it
+• Feelings of guilt, often related to self-blame for the event or feeling that one could have acted differently to prevent it

-DBT focuses on developing four key coping skills for processing intense emotions: mindfulness, emotion regulation, interpersonal effectiveness, and distress tolerance.
 Because involuntary and distressing emotions are a hallmark of PTSD, these four skill areas may be useful for individuals with this condition.
-For example, a study published in the Journal of Traumatic Stress found that DBT treatments could reduce PTSD symptoms in women who had experienced childhood sexual abuse.
+For example, findings from a randomized clinical trial published in JAMA Psychiatry in 2020 suggests that DBT treatments may reduce PTSD symptoms in survivors of childhood sexual abuse.
 Below are some of the theories and techniques involved in each module of DBT.

-Mindfulness
+1. Mindfulness

 The mindfulness module of DBT involves learning to focus on the present moment instead of ruminating on the past or fixating on the future.
 Mindfulness practices often highlight ways to connect your mind to your body through deep breathing exercises, meditation, yoga, or labeling emotions.
-Mindfulness can also connect you more closely to your emotions through practices like journaling.

 Mindfulness may be a key component of coping with PTSD, as one of the most common symptoms associated with the condition is a feeling of disconnection from one’s body, emotions, and relationships.
 People with PTSD may also believe they are “stuck in the past” and unable to move forward into the future.
 Mindfulness may help a person let go of the past and experience the present moment, reducing the perceived threat of the past and future.

-Emotion regulation
+1. Emotion regulation

-The emotion regulation module of DBT builds on skills you can develop through mindfulness practice.
-Emotion regulation is the process of recognizing and identifying the source of your emotions, focusing on more distressing emotions like shame or anger.
-Emotion regulation can involve learning to differentiate between a primary emotion, which is an initial reaction, and a secondary emotion, which is often the “reaction to the reaction.”
+Emotion regulation can also involve learning to differentiate between a primary emotion, which is an initial reaction, and a secondary emotion, which is often the “reaction to the reaction.”
 For example, you might experience sadness first, with embarrassment about your sadness following.

 Emotion regulation is not necessarily about identifying your emotions to dismiss or suppress them.
 Rather, emotion regulation aims to help clients fully feel their feelings while understanding that their feelings do not have to determine their thoughts or behaviors.
 Emotions can be intense but can be separated from your mind.

-Interpersonal effectiveness
+1. Interpersonal effectiveness

-In the interpersonal effectiveness model, an emphasis is made on understanding your interactions with other people.
+In the interpersonal effectiveness model, an emphasis is made on better understanding your interactions with other people.
 Developing solid interpersonal effectiveness skills can mean learning about and practicing the components of healthy relationships, including open and assertive communication, understanding and respecting yourself and others, and knowing the value of setting and holding boundaries.
 Implementing interpersonal effectiveness may lead to stronger and healthier relationships.

-Distress tolerance
+1. Distress tolerance

 Getty/Vadym Pastukh